albertparis/ipc-ynab-updater/README.md

 - Maintains a history of updates in category notes
 - Sends detailed email notifications for successful updates and skips
 - Runs automatically on the 20th of each month
-- Secure credential management using AWS Systems Manager Parameter Store
+- Secure credential management using AWS Systems Manager Parameter Store with direct fetching (no caching)
 - Comprehensive test coverage
 - CI/CD pipeline with GitHub Actions